Mahidharapura Kingdoms: Early era: Mid-10th century – 1080

 At Yaśodharapura to the south, since the reign of Candravaṃśa's Jayavarman V (r.
 968–1001) of the Bhavapura house, the aristocratic families dominated the royal court.
 The throne then fell into his maternal nephew, Udayadityavarman I (r.
 1001–1002), whose brother, Jayavirahvarman (r.
 1002–1006), was believed to be the prince of Tambralinga.
-During his reign, the Tonlé Sap basin was divided into two fractions: the western region and the upper Korat Plateau were controlled by Tambralingan Udayadityavarman I at Yaśodharapura, whereas the eastern region with the strongholds in Sambor and Kratié was under Suryavarman I (r.
+During his reign, the Tonlé Sap basin was divided into two fractions.
+The western region and the upper Korat Plateau were controlled by Tambralingan Udayadityavarman I at Yaśodharapura, whereas the eastern region with the strongholds in Sambor and Kratié was under Suryavarman I (r.
 1006–1050), who was supported by the house of the previous king, Bhavapura.
 Suryavarman I later span influence westward to Kampong Thom and finally took over Yaśodharapura.
-After failing to reclaim the throne, Udayadityavarman I would-be successor, Jayavirahvarman, evacuated to Battambang and then to his power bases, Vimayapura.
+Having failed to take the throne, Udayadityavarman I's would-be successor Jayavirahvarman withdrew to Battambang and then to his power bases, Vimayapura.
 Suryavarman I then launched an attacking campaign of the Khorat Plateau and Chao Phraya basin, several polities were destroyed, which included Vimayapura and Tambralinga's vassal, Lavapura.
 After the wars, Vimayapura was merged into Angkor, the elite Khmer culture then permeated the Phimai region, especially at the central level and other major settlements.
+The campaign is documented by the Khmer inscription K.1198, dated 1014, which records that in 1011 the Vau and Tampāṅ families rebelled against Suryavarman I, that the king confiscated the property of the Vau, including Sukhāvāsa near Phanom Wan, and granted it to his general Lakṣmīpativarman, and that a Buddha image there was to be replaced with a Śivaliṅga.
+U-tain Wongsathit and his co-authors read the text as recording a single march from Angkor by way of Pṛthuparvata (Phanom Rung) and Phanom Wan to Lavapura, and note that a later inscription from Phanom Wan, K.393 of 1055, shows Sukhāvāsa to have been a lake.
 Suryavarman I's invasion of Tambralinga's Lavo and overthrown two Tambralinga princes, Udayadityavarman I and Jayavirahvarman, triggered the conflict between these two kingdoms and led to the 1025–1026 Tambralinga/Srivijiya–Ankorian/Chola Wars.